xovox/RetroTink-Setup/README.md

 NOTE: All games > 240p have their resolution halved since i'm focused on SD CRTs

+# Pre-Built Images

+[The release page](https://github.com/xovox/RetroTink-Setup/releases) has any, and all, pre-built images ready to go.

 # See it in action!

 * YouTube: [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/QwixXT4_c-0/0.jpg)](https://www.youtube.com/watch?v=QwixXT4_c-0)